-Rosehip seed oil is a pressed seed oil, which is extracted from the seeds of the wild rose bush.
-Rose oil and Rosehip oil are two different oils. rose oil is extracted from petals, whereas Rosehip oil is extracted from the fruit and seeds of the rose plant.
+Rosehip seed oil is a pressed seed oil extracted from the seeds of the wild rose bush.
+Rose oil and Rosehip oil are two different oils.
+Rose oil is extracted from petals, whereas Rosehip oil is extracted from the fruit and seeds of the rose plant.
 Today, we’ll talk about its benefits and why you should include rosehip oil in your beauty regimen!

-You can use face creams/night creams which contain Rosehip oil as the key ingredient.
-Or simply add a few drops of Rosehip oil in your moisturizer and apply on the skin, gently massage the area for a minute or two to allow the product to sink in.
-Begin to incorporate the oil in your beauty routine in small quantity, using oil during bedtime is advised since it will stay on the skin for a longer period.
+You can use face creams, which contain Rosehip oil as the key ingredient.
+Or add a few drops of Rosehip oil in your moisturizer and apply on the skin.
+Gently massage the area for a minute two to allow the product to sink in.
+Begin to incorporate the oil in your beauty routine in small quantities.
+Using oil during bedtime is advised since it will stay on the skin for a longer period.

-Rosehip oil is packed with essential fatty acids and antioxidants, which plays an important role for tissue and cell regeneration in the skin.
-The oil has long been used medicinally for healing wounds also for the reduction of scars and fine line appearance on the skin.
+Rosehip oil is packed with essential fatty acids and antioxidants, which play an important role in tissue and cell regeneration in the skin.
+The oil has long been used medicinally for healing wounds and the reduction of scars and fine line appearance on the skin.

-According to a recent study in 2015 on rosehip powder showed a significant reduction in the appearance of fine lines around the eyes, the Participants in the study consumed the Rosehip powder orally.
+According to a recent study on rosehip powder, there was a significant reduction in the appearance of fine lines around the eyes, the Participants in the study consumed the Rosehip powder orally.

-In a different study also in 2015, participants with post-surgical scars treated their incision scar with Rosehip oil twice a day.
-After 12 weeks regular usage the group of participants experienced significant improvement in scar comparing to the group of people who received no topical treatment.
+In a different study in 2015, participants with post-surgical scars treated their incision scar with Rosehip oil twice a day.
+After 12 weeks of regular usage, the group of participants experienced significant scar compared to the group of people who received no topical treatment.
 Hence it’s proven to fade away or minimize scars.

 How to use oil:

 - Apply a few drops of oil all over the face, massage the oil using your fingertips.
 Let the skin absorbs it for about 20minutes.
-Now use a tissue paper to blot excess oil on the skin.
+Now, use tissue paper to blot excess oil on the skin.
 Wake up with radiant, youthful skin.

-- Add a few drops of Rosehip oil in your night cream jar/bottle.
+- Add a few drops of Rosehip oil to your night cream jar/bottle.
 Mix it using a sterilized spoon or object.
 Apply daily as usual.